-In this guide, you’ll learn the safe, realistic, and mathematically correct lot size for a $10 account when trading Gold — and why your main focus should be survival, not fast growth.
+In this guide, youβll learn the safe, realistic, and mathematically correct lot size for a $10 account when trading Gold β and why survival matters more than fast growth.

 Can You Trade Gold With Just $10?